 In 2016, Dubyk embarked on a successful Edmonton Arts Council tour performing for ten days between Northern Ireland and Dublin with local jazz musicians.
 “What an incredible experience to connect musically with people I had never met before.
 I’m walking downstairs into the club in Belfast and I hear the rhythm section rehearsing my music.
 30 minutes later, we hit the bandstand and the music just takes off…what a thrill!
 It was like that every night we played!”

 April 2017 saw Dubyk receiving additional support from the Edmonton Arts Council to have his music arranged for jazz orchestra.
 International, national and local jazz arrangers and composers were commissioned to take his music and turn it from quartet to jazz orchestra.
-With the music arranged by Gil Goldstein, Florian Ross, Allan Gilliland and Craig Brenan, a new project has been put in place to have a recording of the jazz orchestra music in the near future.
+With the music arranged by Gil Goldstein, Florian Ross and Allan Gilliland, a new project has been put in place to have a recording of the jazz orchestra music for a future project.

-In collaboration with the Edmonton Jazz Orchestra, Dubyk was a soloist and bandmate with guest artist and Grammy winning jazz composer and arranger Maria Schneider in January 2018.
-Because of the great local jazz scene in Edmonton with so many wonderful musicians, Jerrold pursues his performance and education vocation with enthusiasm and a renaissance to his discovery of the love of the music.
+In collaboration with the Edmonton Jazz Orchestra, Dubyk was a soloist and bandmate with guest artist and Grammy-winning jazz composer and arranger Maria Schneider in January 2018.

 Currently, Dubyk is the Director of Music at Strathcona High School as well as serving on the faculty of Macewan University where he teaches saxophone and ensembles.
 He is also a proud member of Avenue Magazine’s Annual Top 40 Under 40 from 2012 for his contributions to music and music education in Edmonton.

 By Lydia Liebman/Jerrold Dubyk 2023